ibm-cloud-docs/vpc/hub-spoke-ts4.md

 When you configure DNS sharing for Virtual Private Endpoint (VPE) gateways, you might encounter issues.
 Often, you can recover by following a few steps.
 {: shortdesc}

 When creating or deleting a DNS resolution binding between a DNS-shared VPC and a cross-account DNS hub VPC, you receive a `401 unauthorized` error.
-You recieve the same error when updating the DNS resolver type of a DNS-shared VPC to delegated.
+You receive the same error when updating the DNS resolver type of a DNS-shared VPC to delegated.
 {: tsSymptoms}

 If the hub and DNS-shared VPCs are in different accounts, IAM uses a delegation token to check if the service-to-service (s2s) authorization grants Read access on the hub VPC to the DNS-shared VPC.
 If IAM denies this action, a `401 unauthorized` error message is returned.